Last updated on May 23rd, 2023 at 02:49 pm

 After all the hard work and time that you’ve put into the design of your perfect bound book or hardcover book as an author, it would be a giant disappointment if you receive the printed product with text and other content lost in the binding!
 You can prevent this disappointment by understanding what a book gutter is before going to press.

 So what is the gutter in printing?

 A page gutter is the space on the page that leads into the binding of perfect bound books and hardcover books.
 These two products have binding types that are clamped and set with glue.
 This process will create a “curve” of the paper coming from the spine when the book is open.

-Note: Other forms of print binding, such as saddle-stitch booklet printing, wire-o booklet printing, and spiral binding, do not add any book gutter.
-These products “lay flat” and no content is lost in the “curve” of the page.
+Note: Other forms of print binding, such as saddle stitch booklet printing, wire o binding, and spiral binding, do not add any book gutter.
+These products “lay flat,” and no content is lost in the “curve” of the page.

 If content, such as important images and text, is left too close to the spine, this content can be lost or hidden due to the curve of the pages.

 To fix this problem, we always recommend proper book gutter margins.
-You will find that properly designed printing gutter margin reduces the risk of losing content between the curve of the pages.
+You will find that a properly designed printing gutter margin reduces the risk of losing content between the curve of the pages.

 So, what size should my printing gutter margin be?
 A book gutter margin can be smaller for books with less curve, and larger for books with more curve.
 Generally speaking, 0.5 inches for your gutter margin is the best recommendation for most books.